-Figure 6a shows the decay and reabsorption statistics for five different categories of the decay fraction for all 2D PV cutoffs identified globally.
+Figure 6a shows the decay and reabsorption statistics for five different categories of the decay fraction for all 2D PV cutoffs

+- 410 identified globally.
 It shows that almost pure reabsorption (decay fraction < 25%) is equally frequent as complete diabatic decay (decay fraction = 100%), while intermediate scenarios are relatively rare.
 Considering all events with a decay fraction of <50% as reabsorption and all other events as diabatic decay shows that reabsorption accounts for almost half (47%) of the disappearances of 2D PV cutoffs.
-During lysis of 3D PV cutoffs, reabsorption is with a share of 54% even a little more frequent than diabatic decay.
-This result disagrees with the expectation by Hoskins et al. (1985) that diabatic decay dominates.
+During lysis of 3D PV cutoffs, i.e., if only the last time step of each PV cutoff life cycle is considered, reabsorption is, with a share of 54\%, even a little more frequent than diabatic decay.
+This result disagrees with - 415 the expectation by Hoskins et al. (1985) that diabatic decay dominates.
 Figure 6b,c provides the following explanation for this result: Reabsorption predominantely occurs for large PV cutoffs with comparatively high PV values.
 For an individual 3D PV cutoff this is usually the case on higher isentropic levels, where it is closer to the stratospheric reservoir.
-Hence, at higher levels, chances are high that the PV cutoff is reabsorbed by the stratospheric reservoir several times during its life cycle.
+Hence, at higher levels, chances are high that the PV cutoff is reabsorbed by the stratospheric reservoir.
+It may also occur that the reabsorption is transient, i.e., a PV cutoff is reabsorbed and later again detached from the stratospheric reservoir several times during its life - 420 cycle.
 This behavior has been shown by Portmann et al. (2018) for two case studies over Europe.
 Complete diabatic decay, on the other hand, occurs typically at lower levels where the PV cutoff is smaller and has lower PV values.
 We conclude that, on a global average, diabatic decay and reabsorption are equally relevant for the three-dimensional life cycles of PV cutoffs.
 The geographical distributions of reabsorption and diabatic decay events of 2D PV cutoffs are visualized in Fig. 7.
-The maps show the seasonal mean frequency of reabsorption (Fig. 7a,c) and decay (Fig. 7b,d) occurrence within a 500 km distance of a particular grid point in DJF and JJA.
-The geographical patterns of both categories resemble the PV cutoff frequencies presented in Fig. 3, revealing that they can both occur during all phases of the life cycle.
+The maps show the seasonal mean frequency of reabsorption (Fig. 7a,c) and decay (Fig. 7b,d) occurrence within a 500 km distance of

+- 425 a particular grid point in DJF and JJA.
+The geographical patterns of both categories resemble the PV cutoff frequencies presented in Fig. 3, revealing that they can both occur during all phases of the life cycle of the 3D cutoff.
 However, frequencies are particularly high where also lysis frequencies are high (Fig. 5a,c).
 Lysis maxima at higher latitudes are preferentially near reabsorption maxima, and at lower latitudes near decay maxima.
-During DJF, in particular the lysis maxima over the central/southern US, the US east coast, the Mediterranean, southern South America, South Africa, and southeast of Australia are dominated by diabatic decay and the ones over Alaska, Russia, and the southern Ocean around Antarctica by reabsorption.
+During DJF, in particular the lysis maxima over the central/southern US, the US east coast, the Mediterranean, southern South America, South Africa, and southeast of Australia are - 430 dominated by diabatic decay and the ones over Alaska, Russia, and the southern Ocean around Antarctica by reabsorption.
 In JJA, diabatic decay dominates lysis maxima over the western US, the Mediterranean, the Caribbean, South Africa and south of Australia.
 Reabsorption more strongly contributes to lysis maxima over the northern North Pacific, the Hudson Bay, south of Iceland, and again the southern Ocean around Antarctica.
 Hence, even if they are roughly equal on a global average, the frequencies of diabatic decay and reabsorption strongly depend on the region.

-3.3 Climatological characteristics of PV cutoffs with different positions relative to the jet streams
+435 3.3 Climatological characteristics of PV cutoffs with different positions relative to the jet streams